Sequential Fundraising and Mutual Insurance: Introduction

-Another related line of work is the literature that studies crowdfunding \cite{Alaei2016,Strausz2017,arieli2018one}.
-In \cite{Strausz2017}, the author studied the robustness of crowdfunding campaigns to moral hazard and charaterizes the conditions under which crowdfunding campaigns are resilient to entrepreneurial abuse.
-Alaei et. al. \cite{Alaei2016} presented a model where agents' actions depend on past actions and also on their estimation of what future agents will do.
+Another related line of work is the literature that studies crowdfunding \cite{Alaei2016,Strausz2017,arieli2018one, Mollick2014}.
+In \cite{Strausz2017}, the author studied the robustness of crowdfunding campaigns to moral hazard and charaterized the conditions under which crowdfunding campaigns are resilient to entrepreneurial abuse.
+Alaei et. al. \cite{Alaei2016} presented a model where agents' actions depend on past actions as well as their estimation of what future agents will do.
 Their setting, motivated by crowdfunding campaigns, has agents with private valuations, and the public information is solely the number of adoptions.
 We present a model where agents have a noisy signal on quality.
 In \cite{Alaei2016}'s model, the risk facing consumers is to invest in a failed campaign due to contribution costs.
 In ours the risk is due to a poor product.
 Due to this, our model can be applied to other cases, such as sequential voting and group buy. \cite{arieli2018one} presented a static model of crowdfunding, in which agent signals are binary, and show that agent participation is affected by the decision of their colleagues, when the population size is sufficiently large.
-They use the term ``social insurance'', roughly in the meaning used in this paper.
-To the best of our knowledge, this is the first dynamic model that studies this aspect, and gives results on equilibrium strategies, efficiency, and even yields counterintuitive results.
-This is an addition to previous literature and is empirically supported in crowdfunding \cite{Mollick2014}.
+They use the term ``social insurance'', roughly in the meaning meant by ``mutual insurance'' in this paper.

+In addition, we contribute to the study of sequential voting.
+Our uncovered delegation phenomena is simlar to the Bandwagon effect described in \cite{Callander2007}, with the only difference that agent utility in our model is only effected if she, and a sufficient proportion of her peers, choose to opt-in, while in \cite{Callander2007}, agents are forced to choose between two alternatives and gain extra utility from choosing the winner.
+Finally, when discussing unanimity, our results consolidate with \cite{Dekel2000}.
+However, we supply a rigorous treatment for the general sequential voting problem.

 The paper is organized as follows.
 Our model is presented in Section \ref{model}.
 Section \ref{analysis} analyzes and solves the problem up to an equilibrium characterization.
 In Section \ref{results} we demonstrate properties of the solution in cases of interest and in the general case.
+Section \ref{voting} we analyze sequential voting, in comparison to our analysis of sequential fundraising.
 We offer conclusions and general remarks in Section \ref{discussion}.